Naywia/Surfs_Up/README.md

 ## Installation
 This project is not meant for installation as it is still a school project under development.
-Also... one does not "install" website.
+Also... one does not "install" a website.

 ### Configuration
 No specific configuration is required for this project at the moment.